hasii2011/code-ally-advanced/README.md

 Written by <a href="mailto:email@humberto.a.sanchez.ii@gmail.com?subject=Hello Humberto">Humberto A. Sanchez II</a>  (C) 2023

 ## Note
-For all kind of problems, requests, enhancements, bug reports, etc., please drop me an e-mail.
+For all kinds of problems, requests, enhancements, bug reports, etc., drop me an e-mail.

 ## Developer Notes
-This project uses [buildlackey](https://github.com/hasii2011/buildlackey) for day to day development builds
+This project uses [buildlackey](https://github.com/hasii2011/buildlackey) for day-to-day development builds

 ---